justingrass02/OCPQ/README.md

 Finally, we want to make this constraint a little more interesting.
-In particular, we want to specify that the `pay order` event should occur within 2 weeks after the `place order` event.
+In particular, we want to specify that the `pay order` event should occur within 2 weeks after the `confirm order` event.
 For this, we add a filter predicate to the child node, such that it only queries `pay order` events within this timeframe.
 ![image](https://github.com/user-attachments/assets/aa834fcd-e4b3-4e87-9262-74fd9d73710d)